wenlzhang/obsidian-file-title-updater/README.md

 📚 **[View Full Documentation](https://ptkm.net/obsidian-file-title-updater)**

 Visit the documentation site to learn how to make the most of File Title Updater in your Obsidian workflow.

+## Acknowledgments

+This plugin has been enhanced with features inspired by community feedback and other excellent plugins.
+For example:

+- **Alias Feature**: Suggested in [issue #6](https://github.com/wenlzhang/obsidian-file-title-updater/issues/6) by [@ryanfp](https://github.com/ryanfp), this feature adds the old filename as an alias in frontmatter when renaming files, preserving backlinks and link display text.
+The implementation was inspired by the [Smart Rename plugin](https://github.com/mnaoumov/obsidian-smart-rename) by [@mnaoumov](https://github.com/mnaoumov).

+Thank you to everyone who has contributed ideas and feedback to make this plugin better! 🙏

 ## Support & Community